edleebinj/graphwar-generator/README.md

 7.hit enter when done, and there will be a preview of the shape of the function
 8.close the preview, the equation is automatically copied to clipboard, just paste it into the game

-if you need higher accuracy, change the sample_sum in line 93 to 200 (don't go over 500), you break the game
+note: if you need higher accuracy, change the sample_sum in line 93 to 200 (don't go over 500), you break the game
 this is not meant to ruin others fun